peter-bread/2023-AIAREnhancedTech/mock-up/problems-solutions.md

 #### 1.Dynamic Previews Can Be Unreliable:
 Consider the actual effect of the code before previewing, and restart Xcode or clean your build folder.

+#### 2. Integration with Existing Codebases:
+Start with small, incremental changes to manage risk and ensure smooth data and event integration between the frameworks using SwiftUI's data management tools and the Combine framework.

 ## AR Interactions

 ### Problems